geostyler/geostyler/src/Component/Symbolizer/Field/OffsetField/OffsetField.example.md

-This demonstrates the use of OffsetField.
+This demonstrates the use of `OffsetField`.

 ```jsx
 const React = require('react');